Organic farming: Crop diversity

-Organic farming encourages crop diversity.
-The science of Agroecology has revealed the benefits of polyculture (multiple crops in the same space), which is often employed in organic farming.
+Organic farming encourages crop diversity by promoting polyculture (multiple crops in the same space).
 Planting a variety of vegetable crops supports a wider range of beneficial insects, soil microorganisms, and other factors that add up to overall farm health.
 Crop diversity helps the environment to thrive and protects species from going extinct.
+The science of Agroecology has revealed the benefits of polyculture, which is often employed in organic farming.
+Agroecology is a scientific discipline that uses ecological theory to study, design, manage, and evaluate agricultural systems that are productive and resource-conserving, and that are also culturally sensitive, socially just, and economically viable.